 I have the greatest word to say about Pace.
 My 2 daughters( now 11th grade and 9th grade) have been here at Pace since pre-first and they love it.
 Fantastic experience over all.
 Everyone here makes feel like you are part if this great Pace's family .
 It really feels good when you know your kids are in good hand.
 Our family love Pace Academy.
 And we all love our head master Fred Asaf.
 Sam Abdullah

 Pace Academy is a private high school in Atlanta.
 The principal of Pace Academy is Fred Assaf.
-995 students attend Pace Academy and identify as White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
-The student to teacher ratio at Pace Academy is 9:1.
+1,047 students go to Pace Academy and are mostly White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+The ratio of students to teachers at Pace Academy is 9:1.
 Atlanta Girls School is one of the nearest high schools.

 - Ceramics sculpture